alvionna/stock-market-prediction/README.md

 ### Stock Prediction

+- We build a model to predict the future stock price for each company based on historical data, where we started from 2012.

+* We utilized the _closing price_ as our variable to predict the future stock price.

+- We utilized _Bi-LSTM_ to predict the price movements and utilized _RMSE_ as the model evaluation metric since it's essentially a regression problem.

 #### Apple

-- The RMSE Value after training is 5.084
+- The RMSE Value after training is 6.103
   ![apple-stock-pred-graph](https://github.com/alvionna/stock-market-prediction/blob/main/images/apple_stock_pred.png)

 #### Microsoft

-- The RMSE Value after training is 29.8
+- The RMSE Value after training is 16.946
   ![microsoft-stock-pred-graph](https://github.com/alvionna/stock-market-prediction/blob/main/images/microsoft_stock_pred.png)

 #### Google

-- The RMSE Value after training is 3.196
+- The RMSE Value after training is 4.065
   ![google-stock-pred-graph](https://github.com/alvionna/stock-market-prediction/blob/main/images/google_stock_pred.png)

 #### Amazon

-- The RMSE Value after training is 4.94
+- The RMSE Value after training is 6.969
   ![amazon-stock-pred-graph](https://github.com/alvionna/stock-market-prediction/blob/main/images/amazon_stock_pred.png)